-With Kawasaki launching its ZX-25R (in some markets — not most of them!), everyone’s going gaga about four-cylinder 250cc motorcycles.
+With Kawasaki having launched its ZX-25R (in some markets — not most of them!), everyone’s going gaga about four-cylinder 250cc motorcycles.
 Pocket rockets, screamers… this category of motorcycles produces 50hp or under, but rev to the moon at 18,000 rpm.

 Most manufacturers haven’t made them for a while, but you can still find them on used markets around the world, particularly in Japan and Australia.